camunda/camunda-bpm-assert/docs/README.md

-# Camunda BPM Assert User Guide
+# Camunda Platform Assert User Guide

-This project wants to make it easier to write tests for BPMN process definitions executed with [Camunda BPM](http://camunda.org).
+This project wants to make it easier to write tests for BPMN process definitions executed with [Camunda Platform](http://camunda.org).
 For that reason, a set of **assertions** based on Joel Costigliola's [AssertJ](https://github.com/joel-costigliola/assertj-core) rich assertions library for java are provided as well as a few little **helpers** to make it a bit easier to drive you through your process.

 [Getting started](../README.md#get-started-in-3-simple-steps)